Osaka: Dialect

 The commonly spoken dialect of this area is Osaka-ben, a typical sub-dialect of Kansai-ben.
 Of the many other particularities that characterize Osaka-ben, examples include using the copula ya instead of da, and the suffix -hen instead of -nai in negative verb forms.

 Government

 The Osaka City Council is the city's local government formed under the Local Autonomy Law.
 The council has eighty-nine seats, allocated to the twenty-four wards proportional to their population and re-elected by the citizens every four years.
 The council elects its president and Vice President.
 Toshifumi Tagaya (LDP) is the current and 104th president since May 2008.

-The mayor of the city is directly elected by the citizens every four years as well, in accordance with the Local Autonomy Law.
+The mayor of Osaka is directly elected by the citizens every four years, in accordance with the Local Autonomy Law.
 Tōru Hashimoto, former governor of Osaka Prefecture is the 19th mayor of Osaka since 2011.
-The mayor is supported by two vice mayors, currently Akira Morishita and Takashi Kashiwagi, who are appointed by him in accordance with the city bylaw.
+The mayor is supported by two vice mayors, currently Akira Morishita and Takashi Kashiwagi.

 Osaka also houses several agencies of the Japanese government.
 Below is a list of governmental offices housed in Osaka.